Q1. Is there a fee to join cybergamut or to attend Technical Tuesday events?

 A8.
-In 2008, SAIC established cybernexus as a community of practice for cyber analysts across industry, academia, and government.
+In 2008, SAIC (now Leidos) established cybernexus as a community of practice for cyber analysts across industry, academia, and government.
 Initially the group was focused on creating a “nexus” or coming together of cyber analysts in the Central Maryland geographic region around local government agencies.
 In 2011, recognizing the global and diverse nature of our membership, cybernexus was renamed cybergamut, and now runs the “gamut” of topics from cyber analysis, through tools development, enterprise IT, forensic analysis, and all facets of cyber and information assurance with a focus on innovative idea sharing.
 Additionally, cybergamut has geographic nodes in locations such as Mountain View, CA; San Diego, CA; Washington, DC; Augusta, GA; Baltimore, MD; College Park, MD; Omaha, NE; Socorro, NM; Sioux Falls, SD; San Antonio, TX; Virginia Beach, VA; several in Northern Virginia; Fairmont, WV; and Kearneysville, WV.

 Q9.
 Is it true that if I’m a PMI PMP certified manager I can earn a Professional Development Unit (PDU) for attending a Technical Tuesday event?

 A9.
 It is true that depending on the nature of the presentation and applicability to PMBOK process groups and knowledge areas that completion letters will be issued at appropriate events.
 We include this information in the announcements for qualifying sessions.